openstack/magnum/install-guide/source/common/prerequisites.rst

       +--------------+----------------------------------+

 #.
 Magnum requires additional information in the Identity service to
-   manage COE clusters (bays).
-To add this information, complete these
+   manage COE clusters.
+To add this information, complete these steps:
-   steps:

    * Create the ``magnum`` domain that contains projects and users: